 No pre-shave prep

-Again, most of the patches form on the cheek and jaw area.
-Hence, it would be best if you shaved these areas regularly to keep the patches at bay.
+The majority of the patches appear on the cheek and jaw area.
+The best thing to do is to shave these areas often to keep the patches from coming back.

 Shave and go